 The deadly VOCs traced in the camp's water included:

-This natural substance is also used to manufacture other chemicals and materials like synthetic fibers, plastics, nylon, and resins.
+This natural substance is also used to manufacture other chemicals and materials like:

 This is a by-product when benzene, VC, and TCE degrade over time in groundwater.
-TCE, VC, and benzene are all chemicals that cause cancer, and PCE is stated as carcinogenic.
 Long-term exposure to these can cause birth problems and other medical conditions.

 Suppose you or someone close to you have suffered health conditions due to contamination by these chemicals.
 In that case, you may now qualify for compensation from a camp Lejeune water contamination lawsuit.

 We empathize that this may be difficult for you and your loved ones.
-Filing a lawsuit may sometimes be daunting and out of reach; however, if you have the support of a competent and dedicated legal team, the process will be a lot easier than you think.
-When looking for such a team to represent you or someone close to you, try to find a practice that can offer:
+Filing a lawsuit may sometimes be daunting and out of reach; however, if you have the support of a competent and dedicated legal team, the process will be a lot easier.

 For many years, individuals who suffered from these conditions were denied justice.
 This prompted activists' and advocates' attempts to seek justice through acknowledgment and government action.
 These efforts eventually bore fruit, and now families have access to justice by filing a lawsuit.